Woman suspected of sending poisoned letter to Trump arrested - KRDO

 Two tests had been done to confirm the presence of ricin.
 All mail for the White House is sorted and screened at an offsite facility before reaching the White House.

-A spokesperson for the Royal Canadian Mounted Police told CNN Sunday that “the RCMP is still not in a position to issue a statement, or to confirm/deny any reports on arrests.”
-The RCMP confirmed Saturday that it was working with the FBI to investigate the matter.
+A spokesperson for the Royal Canadian Mounted Police, which confirmed Saturday that it was working with the FBI to investigate the matter, told CNN Sunday that “the RCMP is still not in a position to issue a statement, or to confirm/deny any reports on arrests.”

+A spokeswoman from the FBI Washington Field Office confirmed later Sunday that an arrest was made and that the investigation remains ongoing.

 In a statement provided to CNN on Saturday, the FBI’s Washington field office said that “the FBI and our U.S. Secret Service and U.S. Postal Inspection Service partners are investigating a suspicious letter received at a U.S. government mail facility.
 At this time, there is no known threat to public safety.”